remithomas/rt-extends/README.md

 rt-extends
 ==========

 A list of ZF2 useful tools.
-To provide some utilities to generate list of languages, Sql query (on duplicate key update)
+To provide some utilities to generate list of languages, Sql query (on duplicate key update), flashmessenger

 ---------------------------------------
 # Features / Goals